mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### If the motherboard doesn't detect a 10G NIC, try a different PCI slot

 When I installed my Mellanox 10G NIC into my desktop, Windows didn't detect it at all.
 I tried re-seating it, and I saw the same results.
-I tried downloading the latest drivers, but Windows still wasn't seeing the device at all in Device Manager.
+I tried downloading the latest drivers, but Windows didn't show the NIC in Device Manager.

 Finally, I stumbled across a forum post where someone reported that their Mellanox card worked when they switched it to a different PCI slot.
 I tried a different PCI slot on my motherboard, and voila!
 It worked perfectly.